 Julie has bachelor degrees in Design Studies and Architecture (Hons.) from the University of Queensland (Australia), where she studied Environmental Technology under Dr. Steven V. Szokolay (architect, energy and environmental consultant and textbook author).
 She hopes to make use of her eclectic experience (in architecture, law, international sport and translation) to contribute to sustainable living and practices.

-Read more about home water efficiency, low flow showerheads, Greywater heat recovery and all you need to know about sustainable and high performance home construction in the building guide pages of Ecohome, North America's online source for Green building guidance.
+Read more about how to fix a leaking faucet, home water efficiency, low flow showerheads, Greywater heat recovery and all you need to know about sustainable and high performance home construction in the building guide pages of Ecohome, North America's online source for Green building guidance.

 Information for this article was compiled from the following sources: